yoriiis/create-youtube-player/README.md

 #### <a name="onCallbackPlayerStateChange"></a>On callback player state change

 Function called when player status changed.
-There is a default behavior to show poster when video is ended with `show()` jQuery method.
+There is a default behavior to show poster when video is ended.
 You can change this behavior with this callback function.

 ```javascript
 playerYT.onCallbackPlayerStateChange = function(state){ };